 There are various methods used for creating a forecast.
 These methods include the Consumer Survey Method, Collective Opinion Method, Delphi Method, Market Experiment Method, Time Series Analysis, and Regression Analysis.
 The choice of method depends on the requirements and objectives of the forecast.
 Each method has its own features that differentiate them from others and hence can be used for achieving different objectives.

-Here are some of the prominent features of demand forecasting methods that can help choose the right forecasting method to ensure minimum marginal error in the forecast data.
+Here are some prominent features of demand forecasting methods that can help choose the right way ahead, ensuring minimum marginal error in the forecast data.

 Every demand prediction method has its own features, merits, and demerits.
 Planners can choose the methods as per their requirements and objectives.
 Used correctly, demand forecasting can easily help businesses plan their operation more effectively and productively, providing them with a competitive edge in this fiercely competitive market.